 Terre à Terre Crayères Vineyard Reserve 2015

-For the past few vintages, the Terra à Terre label of Xavier Bizot and wife Lucy Croser have been inching towards a truly game-changing wine.
+For the past few vintages, the Terre à Terre label of Xavier Bizot and wife Lucy Croser has been inching towards a truly game-changing wine.
 Something that will put the brand on the map.
 Make a splash.
 Go up a level.
 You get my cliché drift.
 And with this Terre à Terre Crayères Vineyard Reserve 2015, Team Terre à Terre has delivered!

 A big price jump, but a quality jump for this iteration too.
 Now a blend of 60% Cabernet Sauvignon, 20% Shiraz and 20% Cabernet Franc (which seems the right combo) from the close-planted Crayéres Vineyard in Wrattonbully.
 Aged in 75% new oak for six months and then in a 5-year-old foudre for 15 months before bottling unfined and unfiltered.